-- Bunk'Art 2, Tirana

-- Mountain Fortress of Krujë: Skanderbeg Museum, Old Bazaar & Citadel
+- Bunk'Art 2, Tirana - Lunch & performance by 'Meti', a member of the Krujë folkloric group - Mountain Fortress of Krujë: Skanderbeg Museum, Old Bazaar & Citadel - Ismail Kadare house museum

-- Meti House, Krujë

-This morning we visit Bunk'Art 2, the second of two communist era bunkers and underground tunnel systems that have recently been transformed into a museum.
+This morning we visit Bunk'Art 2, the second of two communist era bunkers and underground tunnel systems that have recently been transformed into an interactive artistic space.
 Secretly built from 1981-86, beneath the Ministry of Internal Affairs along the city's main boulevard, the underground structure was given the code name 'Objekti Shtylla' (Object Pole) in order to keep its construction undetected.
 The museum focuses on the role of the police and security services in Albania through the turbulent 20th century.
-Note: This visit replaces the National History Museum which closed on 15 March 2024 for renovations and is not due to be completed until 2028.

-Late morning we head to the ancient town of Krujë, birthplace of Gjergj Kastrioti Skanderbeg, the famous 15th century Albanian leader who resisted the Ottoman Empire for 25 years.
+Next, we head to the ancient town of Krujë, birthplace of Gjergj Kastrioti Skanderbeg, the famous 15th century Albanian leader who resisted the Ottoman Empire for 25 years.
 Regarded as a national hero, the Skanderbeg Museum was built to honour him.
 Despite Skanderbeg's resistance, however, the Ottomans took possession of the city and today its Old Bazaar with shops full of silver filigree jewellery, authentic folk costumes, woven rugs, and traditional felt hats, is a legacy from this period of the town's history.